pulasthiBuddikaGit/TaskManager/README.md

    - Close and reopen your terminal (or restart your web server)
    - Run `php -m` to confirm the extensions are now enabled

-#### Fixing SSL Certificate Error (500 Server Error):
+#### 3.Fixing SSL Certificate Error (500 Server Error):
-If you encounter a 500 server error while adding tasks or categories with the error message:
+If you encounter a 500 server error while adding tasks or categories with the error message on laravel log:
 `cURL error 60: SSL certificate problem: unable to get local issuer certificate`

 Follow these steps to resolve it: